 Specific rates and details are being finalized and will be published when the feature is generally available.

 While IP ranges is in preview, CircleCI may contact you if the amount of traffic sent through this feature reaches an excessive threshold.

 AWS and GCP IP Addresses

-The machines that execute all jobs (except for MacOS) on CircleCI’s platform, not just jobs opted into IP ranges, are hosted on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
-An exhaustive list of IP addresses that CircleCI’s traffic may come from on these cloud providers’ platforms can be found by looking up each cloud providers’ IP address ranges.
-Each cloud provider offers endpoints to find this information.
+The machines that execute all jobs on CircleCI’s platform, not just jobs opted into IP ranges, are hosted on Amazon Web Services (AWS), Google Cloud Platform (GCP), and CircleCI’s macOS Cloud.
+An exhaustive list of IP addresses that CircleCI’s traffic may come from on these cloud providers’ platforms can be found by looking up each cloud provider’s IP address ranges.
+AWS & GCP offer endpoints to find this information.

 - AWS: CircleCI uses the us-east-1 and us-east-2 regions

 - GCP: CircleCI uses the us-east1 and us-central1 regions